-The trip types used in these calculations are classified as 'home to work', 'home to other locations' and 'work based' trips.
-'Home to work' related emissions are distributed across the UK using detailed population data from the 2011 census on whether people use their car as their method of transport to work.
-Emissions for trips from home to other locations are mapped using data on car ownership, once again collected from the 2011 census.
-Work based cold start emissions are mapped on a distribution of all employment across the UK.
-These have been reconciled with the outputs from DfT's TEMPRO model (DfT, 2013).
-Predicted population movements by mode of transport in the TEMPRO model are produced through reconciling the National Trip End Model (NTEM) version 6.2 (April 2011) datasets16, which contain a long-term travel response to demographic and economic trends within Wales, Scotland and the 9 regions of England.
+The trip types used in the mapping of cold start emissions are classified as 'home to work', 'home to other locations' and 'work based' trips.
+'Home to work' related emissions were distributed across the UK using detailed population data from the 2011 census on whether people use their car as their method of transport to work.
+Emissions for trips from home to other locations were mapped using data on car ownership, once again collected from the 2011 census.
+Work based cold start emissions were mapped on a distribution of all employment across the UK.
+These were reconciled with the outputs from DfT's TEMPRO model (DfT, 2013).
+Predicted population movements by mode of transport in the TEMPRO model (DfT, 2013).
+Predicted population are to demographic and economic trends within Wales, Scotland and the 9 regions of England.
 A comparable NTEM dataset representative of current socioeconomic conditions in Northern Ireland was recently commissioned by the Department for Regional Development, and is expected to be included in future releases.
-The ratio of Northern Ireland to UK cold-start emissions, for each pollutant, is calculated from the NAEI road transport model.
+The ratio of Northern Ireland to UK cold-start emissions, for each pollutant, was calculated from the NAEI road transport model.
 These emissions estimates are based on the COPERT III model for cold-starts (Ntziachristos & Samaras, 2000).

-Evaporative emissions of benzene and NMVOC from petrol vehicles have been distributed using a map of petrol fuel use on all roads derived using the method described in section 0 above.
+Evaporative emissions of benzene and NMVOC from petrol vehicles were distributed using a map of petrol fuel use on all roads derived using the method described in section 3.3.2 above.

-PM10 and PM{2.5} emissions from brake and tyre wear and road abrasion are distributed using a 1x1km resolution map of estimated total vehicle kilometres on major and minor roads.
+PM10 and PM{2.5} emissions from brake and tyre wear and road abrasion were distributed using a 1x1km resolution map of estimated total vehicle kilometres on major and minor roads.

-There are two other small sources of emissions from road traffic included in the inventory.
-These are combustion of waste lubricants and emissions from LPG vehicles.
-Both of these sources are distributed using estimates of total vehicle kilometres calculated from the NAEI maps of traffic flows.
+There are two other small sources of emissions from road traffic included in the inventory - combustion of waste lubricants and emissions from LPG vehicles.
+Both of these sources were distributed using estimates of total vehicle kilometres calculated from the NAEI maps of traffic flows.